NeVeSpl/RevitDBExplorer/readme.md

 - [easier access to Element.Geometry](#geometry)
 - [more data exposed from Rebar](#more-data-exposed-from-rebar)

+## Installation

+- Go to the Releases section.
+- Download and run MSI file.

+## Features

 ### possibility to query Revit database from UI

 It is a very early version of this feature, but it can interpret words separated by `,` as ids, Revit classes, and categories.
 It builds from them FilteredElementCollector (which syntax is available in a tooltip).
 The table with all available options/grammar is below the example.